 Yet, this wasn’t the spectacle I had anticipated.
 Too much sobriety — I guess that’s because nobody had anything to drink out of.
 But then a bespeckled man leapt onto a chair and held his pint glass aloft like Excalibur, displaying on one side the logos of the WinterWonderGrass sponsors.

 “This is the corporate imprinting of our culture!” he bellowed.

 What I hoped would happen next and what came to fruition weren’t exactly the same.
 In my mind, a hush fell over the tent as we considered the implications of his words.
 Technically, I suppose he was right.
 “Hear hear!”

 “Down with our capitalist overlords!”
 I imagined another guy yelling before sprinting toward the wall and flinging his body out the window.
 Except the “window” was just clear plastic, so he kind of ricocheted back into the slush, knocked over a table and sent spiked seltzers and whiskey-gingers flying.

 Here’s the carnage!
 Here’s pandemonium!
 Chicks in hula hoops snipping off each others’ dreadlocks.
 A dude in neon pants and a raccoon hat doing a kegstand, then hurling the empty drum into the crowd like a trebuchet.
 Frat boys and van dwellers alike dueling with reams of corn on the cob.
-One of my twins firing popcorn kernels through a fiddle bow.
+One of my twins firing pretzel bites through a fiddle bow.
 It’s bedlam.

 Unfortunately, though, in this dimension of reality, everyone simply lined up single-file like an elementary school fire drill.